-We’re all about productivity hacks when it comes to running a business, especially when you’re a solopreneur going at it alone.
-And while we’ve got plenty of blogs that outline all of our favorite tools when it comes to said productivity, today we’re going to focus on the underdogs: the things you didn’t realize would actually make you more successful and productive without even thinking about it.
-And even more importantly, most of these are pretty enjoyable, too.
+We’re all about apps for productivity when it comes to running a business, especially when you’re a micropreneur going at it alone.
+And while we’ve got plenty of blogs that outline all of our favorite tools when it comes to being productive, today we’re going to focus on the underdogs: the things you didn’t realize would actually make you more successful and productive without even thinking about it.
+And more importantly, most of these are pretty enjoyable, too.

-Lastpass is our favorite way to store passwords, and man does it save time.
-Lastpass allows you to store your passwords in an organized method on your laptop, and has a masterpass to make sure that these passwords aren’t accessible to anyone but you.
+LastPass is our favorite way to store passwords, and man does it save time.
+LastPass is one of those apps for productivity that allows you to store your passwords in an organized method on your laptop with a master password to make sure that these passwords aren’t accessible to anyone but you.
 You can store sites in different folders so you don’t get work confused with personal logins.
 You can also store passwords for multiple logins on the same site.
-If you’re anything like me, you have 5 different gmail accounts, and those can all be saved separately on Lastpass.
+If you’re anything like me, you have 5 different Gmail accounts, and those can all be saved separately on LastPass.

 Spotify is just the best.
 Period.
 This is another free app (or you can pay to get rid of those godawful commercials…the only thing we don’t like about Spotify) that lets you listen to ALL the music.

-Spotify also has a relatively new feature that has made Mondays actually worth waking up for: Discover Weekly.
+Spotify also has a feature that makes Mondays actually worth waking up for – Discover Weekly.
 These playlists are cleverly curated based on your own listening habits over time.
 It updates with a brand new playlist every single week.
 It’s like having your ex-boyfriend make you a mixtape to win your heart back, but without the creepiness, and you don’t actually have to talk to your ex.

-Quora is a website where people can ask questions, and anyone can answer them.
+Quora is an app where people can ask questions, and anyone can answer them.
 Those answers get upvoted until a winner is chosen.
 It’s like Yahoo answers, but for smart people.
 Even Hillary Clinton has answered questions on Quora.

 This is another tricky one, though.
-You can spend hours reading Quora questions, answering them, learning everything you can.
-If you’re not careful, it can be a time-suck, but used correctly, Quora can be another tool in your arsenal of knowledge.
+While this is one of the best apps for productivity, beware: you can spend hours reading Quora questions, answering them, learning everything you can.
+If you’re not careful, it can be a time-suck.
+But when used correctly, Quora can be another tool in your arsenal of knowledge.

 Go ahead, ask a question.
 You’ll get hundreds of answers from people that are more knowledgeable than you within a day.
 Instead of searching on Google, reading hundreds of blogs, or testing without knowing, you’ll have an answer waiting for you from experienced professionals.
 Now that is not a time-suck.

 Guess what?
-Most of these apps are free forever, and the ones that don’t are minimal costs at best.
-So go and download these babies, and realize that productivity can actually be enjoyable.
+Most of these apps are free forever, and the ones that aren’t are minimal costs at best.
+Still looking for more great free tools?
+Subscribe for free lessons from Selz.
+Now go and download these babies, and realize that apps for productivity can actually be enjoyable.